sbouddha/sql-100-days/README.md

     RETURN v_date; --this is important
 END;

---Fetch the value fron the function
+--Fetch the value from the function
 DECLARE
     v_get_result DATE;
 BEGIN